 Why are older people at risk?

-Older people may underestimate their risk and not take precautions, such as consistent use of contraception when engaging with a new sexual partner.
+Older people may underestimate their risk and not take precautions, such as consistent use of contraception, when engaging with a new sexual partner.
+In post menopausal women, there can be a sense that the threat of an unwanted pregnancy is over and they relax too much.

-Medical interventions like hormone therapy and medication for erectile dysfunction also help keep older people sexually active and increase their chances of contracting an infection.
+Medical interventions like hormone therapy and medication for erectile dysfunction also help keep older people sexually active that may increase their chances of contracting an infection.

 Finally, many older people today grew up in an era when sex education wasn’t widely taught, and what was taught may not have been particularly accurate or useful.
 As a result, many older people may walk around with assumptions about their sexual health that aren’t always true, which may put them in danger.